Stores creative acceptance policies

 - Products with an alcohol strength of 55% and above are prohibited.

 - The Hero image must include one of the following disclosures: “Evite el exceso,” “Conocer es no excederse,” or “Todo con medida.”

-- UAE: Alcohol beverages & merchandise, alcohol preparation and brewing kits are prohibited.
+- Saudi Arabia and United Arab Emirates: Alcohol beverages and merchandise, alcohol preparation and brewing kits are prohibited.